adamsilver/fdpb/08-an-upload-form.md

 </div>
 ```

-Notes:

-- The live region is visually hidden, because sighted users have already been catered for with the live progress bar and its various states.
-The CSS for the visually hidden class is set out in “Checkout”.
+*(Note: the live region is visually hidden, because sighted users have already been catered for with the live progress bar and its various states.
+The CSS for the visually hidden class is set out in “Checkout”.)*
-- Live regions and their various attributes were first explained in chapter 2, “A Checkout”.

 The live region will changed at various points: